Main Stage

 Chairman

-Prof. Karin Huber-Heim
+Karin Huber-Heim

-CIty of Vienna Endowed Professorship for Circular Economy & transformative business models
+City of Vienna Endowed Professorship for Circular Economy & transformative business models

 Circular Economy Forum Austria